-CPS Manufacturing Co is honoured to announce that it has supplied and installed a large curved and very bespoke orchestra staging riser for the Royal Liverpool Philharmonic Hall Orchestra (RLPHO).
+CPS Manufacturing Co is honoured to announce that it has supplied and installed a large curved and very bespoke orchestra demountable staging riser for the Royal Liverpool Philharmonic Hall Orchestra (RLPHO).

 The whole process from concept to completion was managed by highly experienced members of the CPS Manufacturing Co team.
-From initial round the table talks between business development manager Tim Gilson, design executive Roger McCreadie, the RLPHO management board, key orchestra musicians, theatre and acoustic consultants, the project started to gather momentum.
+From the initial round the table talks between business development manager Tim Gilson, design executive Roger McCreadie, the RLPHO management board, key orchestra musicians, theatre and acoustic consultants, the project started to gather momentum.